Ike Jones: Personal life

 Around that same time, Jones had made a number of bad investments, straining his finances.

 Later years and death

 In 1995, he became the first recipient of the Oscar Micheaux Award, presented by the Producers Guild of America.

-On October 5, 2014, Jones died "of complications from a stroke and congestive heart failure" in an assisted-living facility in Los Angeles on October 5, 2014.
+Jones died "of complications from a stroke and congestive heart failure" in an assisted-living facility in Los Angeles on October 5, 2014.
 He was 84.

 Legacy

-A short street called Ike Jones Road near John Wayne Airport in Santa Ana, California, is named for Ike Jones.
+A street called Ike Jones Road near John Wayne Airport in Santa Ana, California, is named for Ike Jones.